bezhermoso/bezhermoso.github.io/_posts/2015-02-12-keep-calm-and-say-pls.markdown

 og_description: Months ago I found this hilarious and useful bash alias on Twitter which is a real gem.
 I wrote an expansion and made it a bit more polite.
 ---

 Months ago I found [this hilarious and useful bash alias on Twitter](https://twitter.com/liamosaur/status/506975850596536320) which is a real gem.
-Typing the F word when you realize I forget to start with `sudo` when I should have is somehow satisfying.
+Typing the F word when I realize I forget to start with `sudo` when I should have is somehow satisfying.

 Lately I expanded it a bit more, while also replacing the profanity with a little bit of courtesy.
 In `.bashrc`: